 Dropbox is a cloud storage service, which means you can copy your files to the cloud and access them later, even if you’re using a different device.
 Also, you can share and synchronize them with your coworkers.

-The Free plan comes with 2GB of storage, limited sync and no viewer history.
-The next individual plan is Plus, costs 11,9 euros when paid monthly and comes with 2TB of storage.
+The Free plan comes with 2GB of storage, limited sync, and no viewer history.
+The next individual plan is Plus, which costs 11,9 euros when paid monthly and comes with 2TB of storage.

 If we talk about business plans, the standard one is 12 Eur/user/month and comes with 5TB of storage and sharing and collaboration tools.
-I consider DropBox being a must-have remote work tool.
+I consider DropBox to be a must-have remote work tool.
 More details here.

 7.2 Google Drive [Get Google Drive]